krother/software-engineering-python/how_to_take_over_a_legacy_project/assessing_engineering_quality.md

     R: 19,0:Renumerator: Too many public methods (30/20)

 These warnings point you to the following issues:

+MR: Not all are mensioned (below are more)

 #### Bugs and dead code